Magma Fincorp gets new top mgmt; Adar Poonawalla chairman, Vijay Deshwal CEO | Business

 The Adar Poonawala-controlled Rising Sun Holdings, the financial services arm of the group known globally for its vaccines, had completed the acquisition of the city-based non-bank lender earlier this month.

-The board of Magma appointed Adar Poonawalla as the chairman, while Abhay Bhutada who is the chief executive of the Poonawala Finance, is the managing director and Vijay Deshwal, a seasoned banker with a track record of over two decades, will take over as the chief executive of Magma Fincorp from July, Magma said in a statement.
+The board of Magma appointed Adar Poonawalla as the Chairman while Abhay Bhutada, who is the Chief Executive of the Poonawala Finance, will be the Managing Director.
+Vijay Deshwal, a seasoned banker with a track record of over two decades, will take over as the Chief Executive of Magma Fincorp from July, according to a statement.

 Deshwal, currently a business head at ICICI Bank responsible for its services sector, including new-age businesses and driving the liability strategy for the corporate ecosystem, will also be the Group Chief Executive Officer of Poonawalla Group's financial services business.

-The changes reflect Magma's transition into the next phase of growth and the ongoing commitment to achieving better corporate governance standards, the statement said.
+The changes reflect Magma's transition into the next phase of growth and the ongoing committment to achieving better corporate governance standards, the statement said.

-It also said the there will be more hands in the leadership team by the second quarter, and that the rebranding of Magam as a Poonawalla Group firm is also underway.
+It also said there will be more hands in the leadership team by the second quarter and that the rebranding of Magma a Poonawalla Group firm is also underway.

-A higher write-off led the company to report an Rs 863.58 crore net loss in the March quarter as against Rs 17.36 crore profit in the December 2020 quarter and Rs 4.11 crore a year ago.
+A higher write-off led the company to report an Rs 863.58 crore net loss on a standalone basis in the March quarter as against Rs 17.36 crore profit in the December 2020 quarter and Rs 4.11 crore a year ago.
 For the full year to March 2021, its losses amounted to Rs 748.76 crore as against a net income of Rs 81.78 crore in the financial year 2019-20.

-The company has heavily written of dud assets resulting in gross NPAs and net NPAs declining from 6.4 per cent to 3.7 per cent and from 4.2 per cent to 1.2 per cent respectively in the financial year 2020-21.
+The company has heavily written off dud assets resulting in gross NPAs and net NPAs declining from 6.4 per cent to 3.7 per cent and from 4.2 per cent to 1.2 per cent, respectively, in the financial year 2020-21.

 Prudent provisioning led to a sharply higher provision coverage ratio for doubtful assets at 68.6 per cent from 36.5 per cent in the financial year 2019-20 and overall coverage ratio going up to 9.5 per cent from 4.4 per cent, which is one of the highest in the industry.